 I also think it might go on the ‘Leave the kids with Grandma and Grandad’ list for Mummy and Daddy to enjoy one day too!

-When we first started looking at honeymoon destinations ten years ago (!), we loved the idea of taking an Alaskan cruise.
+When we first started looking at honeymoon destinations in 2006 (!), we loved the idea of taking an Alaskan cruise.
 In the end we settled on Sorrento in Italy – bit different I know! – but Alaska is still somewhere I would love to see.

 Going on a cruise is a fantastic option for family travel, as the incredible modern ships run by the major cruise lines are like mini destinations in themselves, providing plenty of activities and entertainment.
 Cruises to Alaska tend to set sail from a hub like Seattle or Vancouver and travel up the stunning coastline to stop off at various points on the way, providing opportunities for amazing shore excursions to national parks, for rail trips inland, or for wildlife spotting.